infincia/NetRNG/README.md

+#####NOTE:

-#NOTE: The master branch of this code is still unstable, but the zeromq branch seems to work fairly well, it's what I use at home right now.
-The only thing it lacks is the ability to limit connected clients automatically.
+**The master branch of this code is still unstable**.
+Use the zeromq branch if you need something that is mostly reliable.
+The readme in that branch explains more.

 #NetRNG